Calls (film)

 Calls is a 2021 Indian Tamil-language crime thriller film written and directed by J. Sabarish.
-The film stars V. J. Chitra, Vinodhini, Devadarshini and R. Sundarrajan.
-The film also marks the posthumous release of Chitra who also made her first and only film appearance.
-The film is loosely inspired by Aruvi.
-The film had its theatrical release on 26 February 2021 and opened to negative reviews from critics.
+The film stars V. J. Chitra (in her only film appearance), Vinodhini, Devadarshini and R. Sundarrajan.
+Shot between mid-2019 and March 2020, it had its theatrical release on 26 February 2021, two months after Chitra's death.

 Plot

 Nandhini takes a job at a call centre due to her family situation.
 Her manager challenges her with renewing the subscriptions of at least 20 customers in a day or she will be fired.